aleksei-berezkin/typique/docs/Prefixing.md

 ## Providing your own runtime functions

 Laim plugin recognizes its routines by name, without making deep resolve to find out the actual package.
-Something named `css()` and imported from the package named `laim` will be recognized as a function producing classnames.
-This means you can in fact use any other implementation provided it looks the same on the client side.
+Something named `css` and imported from the package named `laim` will be recognized as a function producing classnames.
+This means you can slip any other implementation provided it looks the same on the client side.
 This implementation can, for example, prefix all generated classnames.
 To prefix names in the emitted CSS, pass the `prefix` parameter to Laim plugin.

 **tsconfig.json:**